Alternate Blood Hunter

 3rd-level Order of Witch Knights feature

-Magic seeps into the blood you sacrifice to empower your weapons.
-You can use any weapon empowered by Crimson Offering as a spellcasting focus for Witch Knight spells.
+Sinister blood magic empowers your weapons.
+You can use a weapon empowered by Crimson Offering as the spellcasting focus for your Witch Knight spells.

 Sanguine Warrior